Skip to content

 If you do not have a proposal that is close to being approved by the semester’s withdrawal deadline, you’ll need to withdraw from the tutorial, delay capstone registration, and re-take the capstone proposal tutorial again in a future semester, if your five-year, degree-completion deadline allows.

 Maximum Attempts.
-You have a maximum of two attempts to successful complete the precapstone tutorial.
+You have a maximum of two attempts to successfully complete the precapstone tutorial.
 The second attempt policy is only available if your five-year, degree-completion date allows for more time.

 Journalism Capstone